SkyeSenatla/SupportTicketDashboard_StarterPack/README.md

   set up doesn't count against your time.
 Roughly 90 minutes backend, 60 minutes frontend from there — the backend is the harder, more heavily-weighted half of this exercise.
-- **No internet access, except GitHub for this repository.** You may use `git clone` / `git push` against the assessment repo (see Phase 0) — nothing else online.
+- **No internet access, except GitHub for this repository.** You may fork, clone, and push to your own fork of the assessment repo, and open a Pull Request against it (see Phase 0) — nothing else online.
 No searching, no documentation sites, no AI tools, no browsing other repos.
 - **No installs.** Don't run `npm install`, `dotnet add package`, or add any dependencies — you're only editing the files that already exist.
+(Running `tools/setup-dotnet.ps1`/`.sh` in Phase 0 doesn't count as an install — it only unzips a folder and points `PATH` at it for your terminal session; it changes nothing system-wide.)
 - You have VS Code and nothing else.
 That's all you need.
 - Search the project for `TODO` to find every place you need to make a change.
 - Not every bug in this project is marked with a `TODO` — see Phase 1 below.
-- **This is a shared repository.** Every candidate branches off the same repo, so other candidates' branches are technically visible to you once they're pushed.
-Do not open, read, or copy from another candidate's branch — doing so disqualifies your submission.
+- **This repo is public, and so is your Pull Request the moment you open it.** Anyone — including other candidates — can technically view any open PR against this repo.
+You may not view, read, or copy any Pull Request other than your own until a proctor tells you the assessment period has fully ended.
+Doing so, or being found to have done so, disqualifies your submission.

 ## Phase 0 — Get Set Up (untimed, do this first)